 Our advice is for you to visit open houses in the area and get a feel of the local market.

 Check out apartments that are both a little over and below your price range to see how values differ depending on features and location.

 As you go through the different properties, you can review your list and reevaluate what you want so you can somehow align it with what is really out in the market.

 8. Prepare For The True Cost of Home Ownership

 Significantly, the expenses won’t stop when you get the keys to your house.
 In fact, the moment you open the door, you likewise open a whole range of new expenses for your household.
-You spend for the moving expenses, new furniture to fill up the house, new appliances and maybe even a new lawn mower.
+You spend on the moving expenses, new furniture to fill up the house, new appliances and maybe even a new lawnmower.